-Our results have important implications for the revealed preference models that are frequently used in environmental economics.
+Despite the restrictions of our theoretical exercise, the results that it produces have important implications for the revealed preference models that are frequently used in environmental economics.
 Such models assume that agents have full information, or at least that the economist is able to observe agents' beliefs about the goods over which they are choosing.
-We argue here that many individuals are not fully informed about their pollution exposure.
+We argue in Section 1 that many individuals are not fully informed about their pollution exposure.
 The empirical researcher, then, must take a stand on what individuals' beliefs are regarding their exposure.
 As Hausman (2012) argues, when we observe Romeo choosing poison over eloping with Juliet, we must remember that Romeo believes that Juliet has died: "he does not prefer death to life with Juliet.
 His choice does not reveal his preference, because he is mistaken about what the alternatives are among which he is choosing" (p 28).
 Similarly, when we observe households sorting across neighborhoods, we must acknowledge that they are frequently mistaken about the level of health risks across neighborhoods, and temper our conclusions regarding their preferences accordingly.

 In fact, our results point to the possibility of either overestimation of marginal willingness to pay or underestimation of marginal willingness to pay in empirical revealed preference studies of, for instance, air quality and the housing market.
 Suppose a researcher observes that a household is willing to pay \$100 more for house A than for house B, where the two houses are identical except for one unit less of ambient pollution at house A. From this, the researcher concludes that the household has a marginal willingness to pay to avoid pollution of \$100 per unit.
 If it turns out that house A also has 1 unit less of a salient disamenity (such as noise), about which the home-buyer is aware but the econometrician is not, then of course the empirical estimate is biased, and the homeowner actually has a marginal willingness to pay of less than \$100 per unit of air quality (some of the \$100 was spent to avoid the other disamenity).
 In this case, the researcher has overestimated the willingness to pay.
-However, suppose that households are not fully informed, and they and believe that house A has only 0.5 units less of ambient pollution (because of imperfect monitoring, fraud on the part of the polluting firm, etc.).
-In that case, the home-buyer that is willing to pay \$100 more actually has a marginal willingness to pay of \$200 per unit of air quality.
-As such, we argue that hedonic methods should account for limited information regarding amenities more explicitly than has generally been done in the literature.
-Bishop et al. (2019) also argue for incorporating information and subjective beliefs, pointing to the possibility of using survey data.